Performing Social Justice Seed Grant

 - Karen Hunt (MM Voice Performance): "The Valkyrie Ensemble" - a female-driven opera company

-CCPA Student Travel Grants
+CCPA Professional Development Grants

 Students of exceptional promise and distinction can receive funding for professional development opportunities that exceed those provided on campus or in the city of Chicago.
 These opportunities include attending a conference, competition, festival, or participation in other career related travel.
 Support from this program is only provided for a maximum of one trip, per student, per academic year.
 The maximum funding amount is $750 with a limited amount for each calendar year.
 As funding is limited, all awards from this program are highly competitive.
 Criteria for successful applications includes: academic/program good standing, attention to detail, potential professional impact, and approval from faculty.
 Students should not plan travel with any assumption of funding until receiving an official notice of approval from the review committee.
 Students interested in applying for travel funding may find further information and submit the online application.